Area you looking for a unique up north biking experience? Have you never ridden the Mesabi Trail?

-Annual Bike Tour – don’t miss out on the 12th annual Great River Energy Mesabi Trail Tour on Saturday, August 6th.
-Ride for the fun or ride for the challenge, either way your tour entry includes your choice of four different cycling routes (12 to 67 miles), transportation for you and your bike, food & music at rest stops along the way, a picnic dinner and music at the finish line in Grand Rapids, and a tour t-shirt for every rider.
+Annual Bike Tour – the friends of the Mesabi Trail (Club Mesabi) coordinate an annual bike tour called the Great River Energy Mesabi Trail Tour which is the first Saturday in August.
+Ride for the fun or ride for the challenge, either way your tour entry includes your choice of four different cycling routes (11 to 67 miles), transportation for you and your bike, food & music at rest stops along the way, a picnic dinner and music at the finish line in Grand Rapids at Gunn Park, and a tour t-shirt for every rider.
 The tour is fully supported with course marshals directing your way, bike repair and first aid.
 To register go to http://www.mesabitrail.com/trail-activities/tour/ or call 218-749-4331.
-The tour is a fund raiser for the Mesabi Trail and Ampers – Diverse radio for Minnesota’s communities.
+The tour is a fund raiser for the Mesabi Trail.

 Don’t miss your chance to experience the Mesabi Trail this summer like never before!

 To get visitor information for communities along the trail check out: